maliMirkec/personal-website/site/articles/css-sidebar-toggle.md

   - accessibility
 date: 2017-02-20 11:43:48
 thumbnail: CSS_sidebar_toggle_qzorac
-descriptionAlt: CSS sidebar toggle presented in this post is made with CSS only.
-These days accessibility is pretty important stuff and, because changing the state of the elements cannot be done without JavaScript, I've added a small snippet for this feature.
 description: Making web components shouldn't be a hard task.
 Learn how to make CSS-only sidebar toggle accessibible by adding a small JavaScript code snippet.
 type: articles-item
 sections2: